xiaowu0162/Search-o1/README.md

 To preprocess the datasets, follow these steps:

 1. Open the Jupyter notebook `data/data_pre_process.ipynb`.
-2. For each dataset, run the corresponding preprocessing cells to convert the raw data into the unified JSON format.
+2. For each dataset, run the corresponding preprocessing cells to convert the raw data into a unified JSON format.
 3. The processed datasets will be saved in the `data/` directory.

+If your task does not belong to any of the datasets mentioned above, for generation tasks such as QA, math, or code, etc., format the data as `{'Question': str, 'answer': str}`.
+For multi-choice tasks, format the data as `{'Question': str, 'Correct Choice': str}`.
+Additionally, modify `scripts/evaluate.py`, `scripts/prompts.py`, and `scripts/run_xxx_xxx.py` to match your task.

 ### Model Inference